-If a register section is required, but an entry description is not, a blank entry description may be specified by using a dot (.) thus:
+Likewise, if a register section is required but an entry description is not, a blank entry description may be specified by using a dot (.) thus:

-'''

-; This is the title of an entry that has no description
+; This entry has a register section but no description

 ;

+; .

 ;

-;

-A An important parameter
+; A An important parameter

 ; B Another important parameter

-'''